 La Vista Memorial Park regularly assist families in obtaining Presidential Memorial Certificates.
 Initiated in March, 1962 by President John F. Kennedy, a “Presidential Memorial Certificates” are an engraved paper certificates, signed by the current President, to honor the memory of honorably discharged, deceased veterans.
 Eligible recipients, or someone acting on their behalf, may apply in person at any VA regional office or by U.S. mail.

 If you choose not to be buried in a VA national cemetery, monetary burial benefits are limited.

 Veterans buried in a private cemetery may be eligible to receive a partial reimbursement for their burial costs.
-For non-service related deaths, a burial expense allowance (up to $300) and a plot allowance (up to $300) may be given.
-In order to receive a VA burial allowance you must meet the following conditions:
+For non-service-related deaths, a burial expense allowance (up to $300) and a plot allowance (up to $300) may be given.
+To receive a VA burial allowance you must meet the following conditions:

-- Payment for the veteran’s burial was made without any reimbursement from a government agency or other source, and
+- Payment for the veteran’s burial must be made without any reimbursement from a government agency or other source, and